Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/packages/PlanLimitsUI/README.md

 In a command line shell in the `packages/PlanLimitUI` folder:-
 1. Run `npm install`

+_The following steps (2 to 4) are only required once, or if your LINZ Basemaps key has expired._

 2. Run `cp .env.local.template .env.local`
 3. Go to (LINZ Basemaps)[https://basemaps.linz.govt.nz/@-41.8899962,174.0492437,z5) and get a 90 day API key
-4. if you haven't done so already, or your existing key is no longer valid, edit .env.local, adding your basemaps API key from the last step.
+4. Edit .env.local, adding your basemaps API key from the last step.
 It should be be obvious where to insert it and should be a double-quoted string. eg, `VITE_LINZ_API_KEY="c01ehzsqpjbep1x6akgf8ey8wxw"`

+_And start the server_

 5. Run `npm run dev`

 You can now visit http://localhost:5173/ to see the Plan Limits UI.